Craniosacral therapy is a soothing, non-invasive, hands-on bodywork modality, which I offer in-person and remotely as distant healing sessions.

 Craniosacral therapy's use of very gentle and precise touch releases restrictions deep in the body to relieve dysfunction and helps the client feel more relaxed, balanced and at home in themselves.

 The holistic aspect of this modality can help the client understand what troubles them, and what they need to reclaim their equanimity, and their place in life.
-Such work can also help to release deep-seated trauma - which is usually stored in our bodily cells.

 Throughout life, our body absorbs many stresses and strains physically, emotionally and mentally.
 Over time these can compromise the function of the central nervous system and the performance of nearly every other system in the body.